 A related service, ergonomic training, is especially helpful in multishift operations where agents may need to fine-tune adjustable furniture upon their arrival each day.
 Herman Miller ergonomic experts can visit the facility to show employees how to adjust their workstation to reduce the chance of injury and improve productivity.

-Leasing is another service worth considering.
+Financing is another service worth considering.
 Many companies would rather not pay cash for a depreciating asset that doesn’t generate revenue, at least not directly.
 The solution?
-Lease instead of buy.
-After all, the value of new office furniture comes from using it, not necessarily owning it.
+Lease, or use some other financing solution, instead of buy.

-With leasing, there’s no need for a big down payment, just a series of monthly payments that keep the capital budget intact for other investments.
+A series of monthly payments keeps the capital budget intact for other investments.
 What’s more, leasing also results in tax benefits because those payments hit the books as a deductible expense rather than a depreciating asset.

 Together, Herman Miller products and services help call centers leverage their work environment as part of the solution for controlling costs and reducing turnover.
-To put their best voice forward, call centers have found that dialing up their demands for workplace design is perhaps the best call of all.
+And that's a voice everyone wants to hear.